HM Land Registry in UK

-In case, the property you want to register under your ownership with Land Registry, you have to included either of below forms along with First Registration form:
+You have to included either of below forms along with First Registration form:

 - In case the property inherited was in the name of a single owner (previously registered with Land Registry), you need to fill Whole of Registered Title Assent Form, along with first registration form.